 Before earning his doctorate in biomedical engineering from the University of Texas at Arlington, Wan graduated from medical school in China, but he found the pace it required to be a physician there to be daunting.

 “In China, being a doctor is not an easy job,” he says.
 “In one morning, a doctor can see probably 20 to 30 patients—it is super-busy.
 So that’s why after graduation I went into biomedical engineering.”

-Having that medical training does give Wan better insight into patients’ needs, and developing a less painful method for assessing SPNs and potentially other types of cancer offers a more compassionate form of care.
+Having that medical training does give Wan better insight into patients’ needs, and developing a less painful method for assessing SPNs and making a lung nodule diagnosis and/or potentially other types of cancer offers a more compassionate form of care.
 Wan also stresses the importance of detection.

 “If doctors identify nodules as malignant early enough and they remove the lung section, patients have a five-year overall survival rate of more than 95%, possibly even reaching 100%,” he notes.